rogerGunis/ebaykleinanzeigenautomator/README.md

 -Daccount.password=..
 -Dproject.dataDirectory=./data
 ```
 By default the application is configured for console interaction and Chrome browser in headless mode and will start from a clean slate (i.e. no existing data is loaded).
+See `config/project.properties` for all properties.

 Each export operation stores session data in the `/data` directory.
 This directory contains all small ad data including small ad images (basically a backup of all your small ads in JSON format).
 You can 'resume' a previous session (load your backup) by providing the session identifier to the application via the `-session` commandline parameter.
 This will use the stored data, so you won't have to export all data from the site again.
 Since you can mix multiple accounts and data versions, each 'data session' represents a version of your small ad contents.
 The session identifier can be found in `small-ads.json` or the respective directory name under `/data/`.